5. Obfuscate the plugin

 for more aggressive obfuscation and -applymapping ChangeLog.txt

-to keep the log of changes.
-See more options here.
+to keep a log of changes.
+You can learn about more options here.

 Other

-Surely, similar features exist in other Java obfuscators, including the free/open-source one.
+Similar features surely exist in other Java obfuscators, including free/open-source ones.

-As of now, we couldn't find any Kotlin obfuscators or Java obfuscators with Kotlin support, so we can't recommend much here.
-We are looking into the situation right now and started working with Kotlin team to make sure that support for Kotlin is provided on the obfuscators side.
+As of now, we haven’t been able to find any Kotlin obfuscators or Java obfuscators with Kotlin support, so we can't recommend much here.
+We are looking into the situation, and we’ve started working with the Kotlin team to make sure that support for Kotlin is provided on the obfuscator’s side.